Life of William Shakespeare: London and theatrical career

 Though Shakespeare is known today primarily as a playwright and poet, his main occupation was as a player and sharer in an acting troupe.
 How or when Shakespeare got into acting is unknown.
 The profession was unregulated by a guild that could have established restrictions on new entrants to the profession – actors were literally "masterless men" – and several avenues existed to break into the field in the Elizabethan era.

 Certainly Shakespeare had many opportunities to see professional playing companies in his youth.
 Before being allowed to perform for the general public, touring playing companies were required to present their play before the town council to be licensed.
 Players first acted in Stratford in 1568, the year that John Shakespeare was bailiff.
 Before Shakespeare turned 20, the Stratford town council had paid for at least 18 performances by at least 12 playing companies.
 In one playing season alone, that of 1586–87, five different acting troupes visited Stratford.

 By 1592 Shakespeare was a player/playwright in London, and he had enough of a reputation for Robert Greene to denounce him in the posthumous Greenes, Groats-worth of Witte, bought with a million of Repentance as "an upstart crow, beautified with our feathers, that with his Tygers hart wrapt in a Players hyde, supposes he is as well able to bombast out a blanke verse as the best of you: and being an absolute Johannes factotum, is in his owne conceit the onely Shake-scene in a countrey."
-(The italicized line parodies the phrase, "Oh, tiger's heart wrapped in a woman's hide" from Shakespeare's Henry VI, part 3.)
+(The italicised line parodies the phrase, "Oh, tiger's heart wrapped in a woman's hide" from Shakespeare's Henry VI, part 3.)

 By late 1594, Shakespeare was part-owner of a playing company, known as the Lord Chamberlain's Men – like others of the period, the company took its name from its aristocratic sponsor, in this case the Lord Chamberlain.
 The group became so popular that, after the death of Elizabeth I and the coronation of James I (1603), the new monarch adopted the company, which then became known as the King's Men, after the death of their previous sponsor.
 Shakespeare's works are written within the frame of reference of the career actor, rather than a member of the learned professions or from scholarly book-learning.
 (Note: William Allan Neilson and Ashley Horace Thorndike, in their book The Facts about Shakespeare (1915), write: "Records amply establish the identity between Shakespeare the actor and the writer. ...
 The extent of observation and knowledge in the plays is, indeed, remarkable but it is not accompanied by any indication of thorough scholarship, or a detailed connection with any profession outside of the theater...".)